FOREX-Dollar rangebound ahead of central bank meetings

 "The inflation report last week did not help the euro but we don't see any downside catalysts for it (from the ECB) this week.
 The main interest is whether the dollar can continue this rally."

-The Aussie dollar rose 0.27 percent to 93.33 U.S. cents , from two-month lows of $0.9275 on Friday.
+The Aussie dollar also popped back above 93 U.S. cents , from two-month lows of $0.9275.
 After limited reaction to slightly stronger-than-expected Australian retail sales, Aussie bulls will be looking to the Reserve Bank of Australia interest rate meeting on Tuesday.

-Sterling gained 0.21 percent on the day to $1.6857.
-(Additional reporting by Patrick Graham in London; Editing by Catherine Evans and Nick Zieminski)
+Sterling rose 0.10 percent on the day to $1.6836.
+(Editing by Catherine Evans and Nick Zieminski)

 ** This Diary is filed daily ** ---------------------------------------------------------------